Visit The Highlands of Scotland

 Glenmorangie near Tain, north of Inverness, is another good option particularly as a last stop on the NC500 as you head back towards Inverness.
 It has the tallest stills in Scotland, and an informative tour where you’ll learn all about the brand’s history.

 Slightly less well known is Ardnamurchan Distillery.
-Just in its fifth year of welcoming visitors, this distillery is set on the beautiful Ardnamurchan peninsula.
+Established in 2014, this distillery is set on the beautiful Ardnamurchan peninsula.
 Head a little further west from the distillery and you’ll find the most westerly lighthouse on the UK mainland, as well as some stunning beaches.
 Well worth a detour on your way to the Glenfinnan Viaduct or Skye!

 Highlands Foodie Highlights